casangi/casadocs/docs/tasks/task_feather.rst

    feather because a dask client is tied to the process in which it was started.
    The launched subprocess in which astroviper feather is run will always create its own client, configured via the ncores and maxmem feather input parameters.
+   Also note that importing parts of astroviper and parts of casatasks/casatools in the same python process may result in the python process crashing.
+So, the user should take care if trying to do this.

    Some other input parameters, such